 While the contingency fee model is common for personal injury law, there are alternative fee arrangements.
 Some of the most common types of payments for legal costs include:

-- Hourly fee: aside from contingency fees, this is the most common type of legal payment arrangement.
-In this method, your lawyer will charge a rate by the hour.
+- Hourly fee: Aside from contingency fees, this is the most common type of legal payment arrangement.
+In this method, you will be charged an hourly rate for your personal injury lawyer in Denver.
 This rate will vary from lawyer to lawyer.
 Before hiring a lawyer on an hourly basis, you should ask them to estimate the time the case will take so that you can better prepare for the potential costs.

-- Flat fee: for this method, your personal injury lawyer will charge you a flat, upfront fee for their services.
-This payment type is more common for routine legal matters that generally work on an expected timeline for the lawyer.
+- Flat fee: For this method, you will be charged a flat fee for your personal injury lawyer in Denver.
+This payment type is upfront and is more common for routine legal matters that generally work on an expected timeline for the lawyer.
 These legal matters may include a traffic ticket, a will, or an uncontested divorce.

-- Retainer fee: a retainer fee essentially works like a down payment for a lawyer’s services.
+- Retainer fee: A retainer fee for personal injury lawyers in Denver essentially works like a down payment for their services.
 You’ll pay a lump sum (known as a retainer) at the beginning of the case, and as legal fees add up, these will be subtracted from the retainer.
 If the retainer is used up, your lawyer may ask you to pay an additional retainer if more time and work is needed for the case.
 Many businesses use the retainer fee model to have an attorney available when they need them.

-Do I Need to Hire a Personal Injury Lawyer?
+Do I Need to Hire a Personal Injury Lawyer in Denver?

 Looking at the potential costs, many individuals may consider whether or not they need to hire a personal injury attorney.
 After all, why not retain the full settlement for yourself?
 But if you’re wondering should I hire an attorney after a car accident (or any other type of personal injury accident), there are several reasons why you should consider seeking out experienced legal representation.